iam8uman/iam8uman/README.md

 - Attention to detail and a focus on creating clean and maintainable code
 - Proven track record of delivering high-quality projects

 If you're looking for a frontend developer to bring your ideas to life, I'd love to hear from you.
-Let's work together to create exceptional web applications that exceed your expectations.
+Let's work together to create exceptional web applications that exceed your expectations

 <h3 align="left">Languages and Tools I am familiar with so far:</h3>